Macfarlanes

 Macfarlanes is a full service corporate and private client law firm.
 Its clients include high net worth individuals, companies, financial institutions, and funds.
 It’s particularly known for its strengths in the following areas:

-Corporate/M&A: Macfarlanes has a leading corporate practice, where it’s particularly strong on mid-market deals under £1 billion.
+Macfarlanes has a leading corporate practice, where it’s particularly strong on mid-market deals under £1 billion.
 Its private equity clients include Alchemy Partners, JC Flowers, and Mayfair Equity Partners.
-It has a Band 1 ranking by Chambers for Corporate/M&A: £100-800 million.
+It has a Band 1 ranking by Chambers for advice on mid-market deals.

-Banking and Finance: Macfarlanes is known for handling complex and bespoke mid-market deals for lenders, sponsors, portfolio companies and corporate borrowers.
-The firm is ranked in Band 1 by Chambers for its advice to borrowers on mid-market deals, and Band 2 for its lender advice.
+Macfarlanes is known for handling complex and bespoke mid-market deals for lenders, sponsors, portfolio companies and corporate borrowers.
+The firm has top rankings from Chambers for its borrower-side and lender-side leveraged finance practices on mid-market deals.

 Here’s what Macfarlanes pays its London trainees and newly qualified (NQ) lawyers: